-All interest earned on certificates of deposits are recorded in the Investment Fund.
+All interest earned on cash and cash equivalents are recorded in the Investment Fund.
 The Expense Reserve Fund is allocated a portion of this revenue, with the remaining balance being deemed excess revenues to be remitted to the City of Cincinnati.
-For the years ended December 31, 2011 and 2010, the allocation to the Expense Reserve Fund is computed on a pro-rata basis based on the average fund balances of the Expense Reserve Fund and Investment Fund.
+For the years ended December 31, 2012 and 2011, the allocation to the Expense Reserve Fund is computed on a pro-rata basis based on the average fund balances of the Expense Reserve Fund and Investment Fund.
 The amounts allocated are as follows:

-2011 2010
+2012 2011

-Expense Reserve Fund \$ 234 146
+Expense Reserve Fund \$ 2,043 234

-City of Cincinnati 5 4
+City of Cincinnati 5

-\$ 239 150
+\$ 2,050 239